katalon-studio-samples/katalon-octoperf-sample/README.md

 # What is Octoperf

 OctoPerf is a commercial Saas and on Premise platform.
-Saas means Software As A Service.
 It's a full-stack cloud load testing platform.
 It allows simulating thousands of concurrent users on any HTTP-based website or mobile application.
 On premise means you can install your own OctoPerf platform anywhere you want.
 It has the following key features:
 Record and design realistic Virtual User,
 Monitor your servers,
 Run scenarios from multiple locations (Europe, USA and more), Analyze bench reports to find performance bottlenecks.

+# Katalon Plateform

+Katalon is a modern, comprehensive quality management platform that helps teams of any size deliver the highest quality digital experiences.
+Katalon Studio is a comprehensive toolset for web, API, mobile, and desktop app automation testing.

+# Katalon Platefrom with Octoperf

 # Use case